 The 18-foot (5.5-meter) long, 3,000-pound (1,360 kg) satellite is scheduled to launch February 18 from Cape Canaveral, Florida, aboard a Delta II rocket.
 It will operate in low-Earth orbit for at least three years.

-The $204 million project marks the first NASA mission of this scope that has been developed and operated entirely by a university.
+The spacecraft was developed for NASA by John Hopkins University in collaboration with the space agencies of Canada and France.
+It is the first time a mission of this scope has been developed and operated entirely by a university.